sei-protocol/sei-chain/readme.md

 Designed with developers and users in mind, Sei serves as the infrastructure and shared liquidity hub for the next generation of DeFi.
 Apps can easily plug-and-play to trade on Sei orderbook infrastructure and access pooled liquidity from other apps.
 To prioritize developer experience, Sei Network has integrated the wasmd module to support CosmWasm smart contracts.

+# Documentation
+For the most up to date documentation please visit https://docs.seinetwork.io

+# Central Limit Orderbook
+Most financial applications in traditional finance make use of CLOBs to create markets.
+This works well if you have cheap transaction fees and large amounts of liquidity.
+In decentralized finance however, the automated market-maker (AMM) model is more popular because it doesn't require constantly updating orders and works with lower amounts of liquidity.

+Sei offers cheap transaction fees and works with market makers to have large amounts of liquidity.
+As a result, it can offer the orderbook based trading experience in a decentralized, permissionless manner.
+This unlocks many use cases that previously didn't work with the AMM model.

+# Sei Ecosystem
+Sei Network is an L1 blockchain with a built-in on-chain orderbook that allows smart contracts easy access to shared liquidity.
+Sei architecture enables composable apps that maintain modularity.

+Sei Network serves as the matching core of the ecosystem, offering superior reliability and ultra-high transaction speed to ecosystem partners, each with their own functionality and user experience.
+Anyone can create a DeFi application that leverages Sei's liquidity and the entire ecosystem benefits.

+Developers, traders, and users can all connect to Sei as ecosystem partners benefiting from shared liquidity and decentralized financial primitives.

+# Testnet
 ## Get started
 **How to validate on the Sei Testnet**
 *This is the Sei Testnet-1 (sei-testnet-1)*